PrestaShop/prestashop.github.io/news/_posts/2022-01-05-multistore-configuration-forms.md

 - Improve existing User Experience for better understanding

-- Make the technical implementation as easily reusable as possible on existing and future configuration forms, so external contributors and module developers can easily reuse our implementation in configuration forms.
+- Make the technical implementation as reusable as possible on existing and future configuration forms, to make sure external contributors and module developers can easily reuse it.

 ## Building multistore configuration forms